-- The lack of follow up and failure to comply with treatment regimens are often highest among a population of residents with behavioral health needs due to a resistance to seek treatment because of a fear of stigmatization, inability to afford treatment options, limited capacity, and/or transportation issues.
+- The lack of follow up and failure to comply with treatment regimens are often highest among a population of residents with behavioral health needs due to a resistance to seek treatment because of a fear of stigmatization, inability to afford treatment options, limited capacity and/or transportation issues.
 These residents reportedly experience difficulty accessing medical and dental health services for similar reasons. - Behavioral health services can be fragmented, particularly at the intersection of behavioral health and medical health services.
 Stakeholders noted that primary care physicians are not always referring residents for behavioral health evaluations. - The limited integration between behavioral health, medical health and substance abuse providers presents challenges in the referral and follow up process for residents and providers alike, which make it difficult to treat co-occurring disorders.

-There are not enough providers to meet the demand and the spectrum of services available in most areas is not comprehensive enough to treat individual needs:
+There are not enough providers to meet the demand, and the spectrum of services available in most areas is not comprehensive enough to treat individual needs:

-• The 2012 CHNA completed in the hospital service area found that:
+The 2012 CHNA completed in the hospital service area found that:

-2 Source: Geisinger Medical Center Community Health Needs Assessment 2012
+2 Source: Geisinger Wyoming Valley Community Health Needs Assessment 2012

-- Despite differences in the types of stakeholders interviewed, there was consistency when it came to identifying common illnesses.
+- ✓ Despite differences in the types of stakeholders interviewed, there was consistency when it came to identifying common illnesses.
 Many agreed that the prevalence of mental illness surpasses physical illnesses.
-Specifically, there is more depression, anxiety, and bipolar disorder - which are appearing in children. - Psychiatric acute care beds have declined to the extent that residents must be placed outside the service area in many cases, which makes it more difficult to reintegrate into the community upon discharge from inpatient treatment. - A lack of behavioral health providers has been discussed in the previous CHNA completed in the hospital service area during 2012. - ✓ One participant voiced that there should be more inpatient mental health and drug and alcohol treatment.
+Specifically, there is more depression, anxiety, and bipolar disorder which is appearing in children - Psychiatric acute care beds have declined to the extent that residents must be placed outside the service area in many cases, which makes in more difficult to reintegrate into the community upon discharge from inpatient treatment. - A lack of behavioral health providers has been discussed in the previous CHNA completed in the hospital service area during 2012. - ✓ One participant voiced that there should be more inpatient mental health and drug and alcohol treatment.
 Participants said that psychiatric inpatient treatment is no longer as readily available as it once was.
-Participants also said that the region's mental health population has increased over the years and there are not enough resources to accommodate the rise in demand.
-In addition, participants said funding cuts have handicapped and reduced the number of mental health programs, that the length of treatment at state hospitals is not adequate to deal with mental health needs, and there is a need for more outreach to local residents to promote the region's mental health awareness and drug and alcohol services. - Depression and the need for mental health treatment are the greatest rates of respondent reported diagnosis when compared to every other area (i.e., diabetes, heart problems, and cancer).
-Lackawanna and Luzerne County survey respondents report higher rates of depression diagnosis (32.4% and 26.9% respectively) than is average for the state (18.3%) and nation (18.7%). - ✓ One in 10 survey respondents from Luzerne County and Lackawanna County indicated that they needed and could not secure counseling services in the past year (10.2% and 11.1% respectively). - While there are behavioral health services; there is a shortage of services in relationship to the demand for adults and children alike.
+Participants also said that the region's mental health population has increased over the years and there are not enough resources to accommodate it.
+In addition, participants said funding cuts have handicapped and reduced the number of mental health programs, that the length of treatment at state hospitals is not adequate to deal with mental health needs, and there is a need for more outreach to local residents to promote the region's mental health awareness and drug and alcohol services. - Approximately 1 in 3 survey respondents identified mental health when asked to select the top five concerns facing their community.
+Additionally, survey respondents identified having "ever been told they have" Depression and the need for mental health treatment are more often than every other area (i.e., diabetes, heart problems, and cancer).
+Luzerne County survey respondents report higher rates of depression diagnosis (26.9%) than is average for the state (18.3%) and nation (18.7%). - ✓ 1 in 10 survey respondents from Luzerne County indicated that they needed and could not secure counseling services in the past year (10.2%). - While there are behavioral health services; there is a shortage of services in relationship to the demand for adults and children alike.
 The wait times for behavioral health services (i.e., treatment for low-income populations, psychiatry in general, inpatient and outpatient treatment), can cause residents to lose motivation to seek treatment.